antifuchs/clucumber/README.md

 Put a .wire file into your step_definitions dir; I like to name it `features/step_definitions/clucumber.wire`.
 See [examples/clucumber.wire](//github.com/antifuchs/clucumber/tree/master/examples/clucumber.wire) for one that works for me.

-In your `features/support/env.rb`, you use something like this:
+In your `features/support/env.rb`, you use something like [the included example code](//github.com/antifuchs/clucumber/tree/master/examples/example-env.rb).

-	require 'clucumber'
-	begin
-	  ClucumberSubprocess.launch(File.expand_path("../", File.dirname(__FILE__))).listen <<-LISP
-            ;; Put code here that loads your application.
-	  LISP
-	rescue PTY::ChildExited
-	  STDERR.puts(@main_clucumber && @main_clucumber.output)
-	end

-This will launch a lisp with clucumber loaded (pass :lisp parameter to `ClucumberSubprocess.new` to specify which lisp, it defaults to sbcl), and (if you used the [examples/clucumber.wire](//github.com/antifuchs/clucumber/tree/master/examples/clucumber.wire) file) start listening on port 42428.
+The code in this file will launch a lisp with clucumber loaded (pass :lisp parameter to `ClucumberSubprocess.new` to specify which lisp, it defaults to sbcl), and (if you used the [examples/clucumber.wire](//github.com/antifuchs/clucumber/tree/master/examples/clucumber.wire) file) start listening on port 42427.

 Then, on the command line, you run cucumber: